-Hurricane Season Collides With Coronavirus, As Communities Plan For Dual Emergencies
+Hurricane Season Collides With Pandemic As Communities Plan For Dual Emergencies

 Robin Rokobauer doesn't like to chance it.
 When there's a hurricane, she almost always evacuates.

-Rokobauer lives in Cocoa Beach, Fla., on a barrier island between the Atlantic Ocean and 153-mile-long Indian River Lagoon.
+Rokobauer lives in Cocoa Beach, Fla., on a barrier island between the Atlantic Ocean and the 153-mile-long Indian River Lagoon.
 Her mother is 93.

 "She's got to have flushing toilets," Rokobauer says of her mother.
 "She's got to have fresh water.
 She's just got some physical needs that require that."